appleforyou/dsvrandom-rv/README.md

 * Add hints to the cats in Wygol Village which gave hints in the vanilla game.
 * Adjust skill behavior randomization to remove some unpleasant aspects and fit better with new elemental reqs in the logic.
 * Figure out what to do with villager randomization.
 I don't really like how this option works gameplay-wise.
+* Adjust enemy randomization to gel more nicely with the way OoE works.

 ### Only OoE?